Rybnik Towarowy–Chałupki railway: Post-1945 period

 In 1956, the bridge over the Oder river was rebuilt.
 In 1964, a second track was added on the Rybnik Towarowy–Wodzisław Śląski section, and on 17 November 1981 the electrification of this section was completed.
 On 21 December 1984, the electrification of the Wodzisław Śląski–Chałupki section was also completed.
 In both cases, the first electric train to run on these sections was an EN57.
 In 1984, partial major repairs of both tracks were carried out.
 In 1990, the Rudyszwałd railway station was opened.
 In 2007, the passing siding in Czyżowice was dismantled.

 Between 2007 and 2008, major repairs were carried out on track No. 1 of the Rybnik Towarowy–Wodzisław Śląski section, and a year later, on more than a two-kilometer section of track No. 2 between Rybnik Towarowy and Rybnik Rymer.
 On 11 May 2012, a part of the Wodzisław Śląski bypass was opened, which included a viaduct over Line No. 158 between the Wodzisław Śląski station and the Wodzisław Śląski Radlin railway station.

 On 20 August 2012, a train carrying coke derailed between the Rybnik Towarowy and Rybnik Rymer stations.
-On 9 December 2012, passenger traffic on the Wodzisław Śląski–Chałupki section was suspended, and on the Wodzisław Śląski–Rybnik Towarowy section, Polregio trains were replaced by Koleje Śląskie trains.
+On 9 December 2012, passenger traffic on the Wodzisław Śląski–Chałupki section was suspended, and on the Wodzisław Śląski–Rybnik Towarowy section, Polregio trains were replaced by Silesian Railways trains.